All churches have the opportunity to make a difference, so we put together a few ideas we have seen in action.

 Funding green projects

-Fantastic initiatives like Bath Abbey’s Footprint Project, take advantage of local resources and use hot water that flows underground from the natural springs under the city heat the church.
-They made use of funds from Benefact Trust alongside others to bring their project to life.
+Fantastic initiatives like Bath Abbey’s Footprint Project take advantage of local resources and use hot water that flows underground from the natural springs under the city to heat the church.
+They made use of funds from the Benefact Trust alongside others to bring their project to life.

 Check out our list of funders to see which other charities might be able to provide support.